VladMalosev/Blink-Analysis-FRT/README.md

 # Blink Detection Using Eye Aspect Ratio (EAR)

-This project implements a blink detection system using the Eye Aspect Ratio (EAR) and a dynamic threshold based on a baseline EAR.
-The system is designed to be robust to individual differences in eye shape and size, using facial landmarks to detect blinks in real time.
+This project implements a robust blink detection system using the Eye Aspect Ratio (EAR) with a dynamic threshold based on a baseline EAR.
+The system is designed to adapt to individual differences in eye shape and size while also incorporating additional checks to detect deepfake artifacts.

 ## Table of Contents